ElenaBurbyga/beat_master/README.md

 Files:

 Utils - contains all the helpfull functions used in my project.

-Model - contains LSTM an BiLSTM models architecture. train_LSTM - LSTM training. train_BiLSTM - BiLSTM trainig.
+Model - contains LSTM an BiLSTM models architecture.

+train_LSTM - LSTM model training.

+train_BiLSTM - BiLSTM model trainig.

 generate_track – contains the processes of generating music tracks from array gotten from trained model.